 Isolated protein, especially soy protein powder, is popularly blended into shakes and smoothies, but is this a healthful way to build muscle?

 Protein intake, especially animal protein, is known to be the major dietary determinant of circulating IGF-1 levels.
 When we consume animal protein, the body increases its production of a hormone called IGF-1 (insulin-like growth factor 1).
-IGF-1 is one of the body’s important growth promoters early in life, but later in life IGF-1 promotes the aging process.
+IGF-1 is one of the body’s important growth promoters during childhood, but later in life IGF-1 promotes the aging process.

 IGF-1 has been shown to promote the growth, proliferation and spread of cancer cells, and elevated IGF-1 levels are linked to increased risk of several cancers.3-7 Our society’s obsession with over-consuming protein is a contributing factor to our epidemic of cancer.
 In addition to the issue of IGF-1 and cancer, excess protein may negatively affect calcium stores, kidney function and bone health, and promote cardiovascular events.8-10

 The amino acid profile of animal protein sparks IGF-1 production.11 However, of all plant proteins, the essential amino acid profile of soy is said to be the most “complete,” meaning the closest to animal protein (other plant proteins contain more than adequate amounts of essential amino acids for human nutrition12.
 Therefore, unnecessarily high intakes of animal protein or soy protein could be harmful.